MrMatAP/mrmat-python-cli/README.md

 an executable in PEP517, we tell it to use the `ci` module for doing so.
 The `ci` module simply picks up `MRMAT_VERSION` from the environment, no more and the module is explicitly ignored from packaging.
 However, you must ensure that the top-level `ci` module is on the Python path as you build (hence the setup above).

-## How to run this

-Install as usual, then execute `mrmat-python-cli -h`.

 ## How this works